ibmentor/wdio-web-automation/README.md

-# qa-automation
+## qa-automation
-QA Repository Automation
+##This repository stores the codebase and scripts used by QA team.